Manfredi Lefebvre d'Ovidio: Career

-He was the sole owner of Silversea, until June 2018, when Royal Caribbean agreed to pay about US$1 billion for a two-thirds stake in the company.
+Lefebvre d'Ovidio was the sole owner of Silversea until June 2018, when Royal Caribbean agreed to pay about US$1 billion for a two-thirds stake in the company.
 In August 2018, Bloomberg assessed Lefebvre d'Ovidio as a billionaire.
+He stepped down as chairman when Royal Caribbean completed the full takeover in 2020, remaining a 2.5% shareholder in Royal Caribbean.